What is the best time to send push notifications?

 Early evening, from 6:30 PM to 8:30 PM

 Knowing that, do not hesitate to send your push notifications a little earlier than most other apps.
 For instance, you can schedule your push notification at 11:55 AM to make sure your users receive it before they receive alerts from other apps at noon sharp.
+Or you can also decide to send your notification at 12:02 AM instead of noon sharp ti stay on top of the notification pile.

 2. Make sure you pick the right scheduling mode